 My love for words began when I learned how to read.
 It’s funny…those random moments we remember.
 I remember the first time I read aloud, astounding myself.
 I was absolutely thrilled knowing somehow that my world changed at that very moment.
 And being able to read my own name in a school book was an added bonus!
 Dick, Jane, Tom, Sally, Puff and Spot.
 Sally even looked a little like me.
 How cool is that?!
 I can close my eyes and am transported back to second (or was it third) grade standing at the chalkboard adding a column of two digit numbers.
 I was the fastest in the class.

 I know not where random written thoughts will take me but I see where words have taken me thus far.
 I have bonded with people around the world who I may never meet in person but include in my circle of friends.
 I have woven scenes from my travels to share with those who aren’t able to venture far from home.
 And I have realized the power of words, written or spoken.
-I forced myself to face my fear of public speaking and joined a lunch hour Toastmasters group.
-I embraced the assignments and found comfort in knowing we were all there for the same reason and combatted that same fears.
-It became a bit of a game to me as I brought my peers to tears then left them laughing in the same speech.
-I personally witnessed the power of MY OWN words.
+I have also witness the power of my own words.